-At Whitley Abbey Primary School, the SENCO and all teaching staff are regularly involved in a cycle of assessing and reviewing the children's current needs to most effectively plan for their next steps.
+At Whitley Abbey Primary School, the SENDCo and all teaching staff are regularly involved in a cycle of assessing and reviewing the children's current needs to most effectively plan for their next steps.
 Parents and carers will always be kept informed about the special educational needs experienced by their children.
 In accordance with the recommendations outlined in the Code of Practice, parents, and carers of children with SEN will be invited to meet with their child's class teacher a minimum of 3 times a year.
 These meetings will consist of:

-- 1) The child will have the opportunity to share their views on their strengths, weaknesses and interests - 2) The parent will have the opportunity to share their views on their child. - 3) The class teacher will also share with the parents and carers the support planned for their child
+- 1) The child will have the opportunity to share their views on their strengths, weaknesses and interests - 2) The parent will have the opportunity to share their views on their child. - 3) The class teacher will also share with the parents and carers the support planned for their child.

-The SENCo will refer pupils with special educational needs to the Learning and Behaviour Support Service, the Educational Psychology Service, or other relevant external agencies.
+The SENDCo will refer pupils with special educational needs to SEMHL (Social, Emotional, Mental Health and Learning) Service, CCT (Complex Communication Team) and the Educational Psychology Service, or other relevant external agencies.
 Such referrals will always be first agreed with parents/carers.
 Pupils are entitled to forms of assessment which are appropriate and recognise their achievement.

-The SENCo and Headteacher will ensure access for pupils with poor literacy skills when written formal assessment is required for NC purposes.
+The SENDCo and Headteacher will ensure access for pupils with poor literacy skills when written formal assessment is required for NC purposes.